OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 (1) isolation source

-(2) antibiotic class, sanitizer and metal resistance
+(2) antibiotic class, sanitizer (stress response genes) and metal resistance

 Isolation source for environmental/other (epi_type) data from NCBI has been curated* for submissions up until the listed dates for the following genera/species: